RathaKM/reminder-service/README.md

 - Build/Package the project using _mvn install_
 - Start Tomcat and Publish _reminder-service_
 - Test the server by http://localhost:8080.
 This will show the Reminder Service UI page for consuming these resources.
 You may get error, if you try any of the resource, as the database setup is not done
+- For a quick deployment you can use the shared [reminder-service-1.0-SNAPSHOT.war](../develop/reminder-service-1.0-SNAPSHOT.war) file, in case you didn't have time or ran into any issues.

 ### Database Setup